 Tips on how to make

-Like tamagoyaki, dashimaki tamago is a dish that cooks quickly on high heat, so you may need some practice to make it successfully.
-The following tips should help you get started.
+Similar to tamagoyaki, dashimaki tamago is a dish that cooks quickly over high heat, so you may need some practice to make it nicely.
+The following tips should help you get started with making this dish.

-- Apply oil to the pan each time you add the egg mixture.
-To avoid putting too much oil, dip a small folded paper towel in oil and apply it to the pan.
-Even if you use a non-stick pan, it is recommended to apply oil as the egg mixture tends to stick to the pan.
+- Apply oil to the tamagoyaki pan each time you add the egg mixture.
+To avoid putting too much oil, dip a small piece of folded paper towel in oil and use it to coat the pan.
+Even when using a non-stick pan, it is still advisable to apply oil, as the mixture tends to stick.

-- Cook on high heat.
-High heat instantly evaporates the moisture in the egg mixture and at the same time coagulates the proteins, creating a fine texture.
+- Cook the egg mixture over high heat.
+The high heat rapidly evaporates the moisture in the mixture and coagulates the proteins simultaneously, creating a fine texture.
+If you feel the heat is too intense, adjust by moving the pan away from the heat source.

-- Cook quickly.
+- Carry out all the heating processes promptly.
 If the egg mixture is overcooked, it will become tough and dry.

-- Once the dashimaki tamago is cooked, place it on a sushi mat or paper towel to shape it.
-This is optional and usually not done in Japanese households, but is required in restaurants.
+- After cooking dashimaki tamago, shaping it with a sushi mat or paper towel is typically not practiced in Japanese households, but is often done in restaurants.
 It is also suitable for cooking in a frying pan.

 Ingredients